jundalisay/sp/content/en/faqs/material.md

 {{< l a="Material Superphysics" >}}
 We already finished our prelevitation experiments using home equipment during the pandemic.
 Prelevitation is making things lighter without actually levitating.

 However, we don't have the expensive equipment needed to make it levitate.
+We tried to get a grant but universities didn't know about Cartesian Physics.

-To get those resources, we are slowly building up the moneyless system of Superpeconomics.
+So to get those resources ourselves, we are slowly building up the moneyless system of Superpeconomics.
 This is because Material Superphysics proposes so many inventions.
 Relying on money won't be sustainable because money is static and always needs returns.
 By going moneyless, we can sustain the dynamism of resource gathering.

 Our experiments have helped us understand the nature of the aether better.
 This is essential for Bio Superphysics which taps the aethereal animal spirits of Rene Descartes.

+So our failure to get a grant to improve Material Superphysics funneled us into using its principles for Bio Superphysics since we can experiment with ourselves (i.e. use the physics of Cartesian animal spirits to solve a fever or make healing faster).
 {{< /l >}}